|

 For Dave And Jeff… Why I Chose The Ross Procedure For My Aortic Valve Replacement?

-Once diagnosed with severe aortic heart valve disease (stenosis), I went into action mode.
+Once diagnosed with severe aortic heart valve disease (stenosis) and an enlarged heart, I went into action mode.

 Yes.
 I was confused.
 Yes.
 I was scared.
 Yes.
 I may have even been a little bit depressed (and a tad angry).